Blackboard Collaborate Ultra is Blackboards’ video conferencing solution / webinar tool. Take a look at our resource on What is A webinar?

 You see the results.

-When the students are done you can share the results by clicking on the button.
+When the students are done you can share the results by clicking on the show responses button.

 When you have finished with the Polling panel Click on the “< Polling” button to go back to the share content panel.

-Breakout Groups allow you to split your students is to smaller breakout room to collaborate in smaller groups.
+Breakout Groups allow you to split your students in to smaller breakout room to collaborate in smaller groups.

 You can rename groups by clicking on the group name and editing the name.